x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/configure-message-delivery-restrictions.md

 ### Senders (all or selected) authentication

-Select the radio button for **Check if all senders are authenticated** to ensure that there is no unauthenticated or unathorized sender sending messages to the user's mailbox.
+Select the radio button for **Check if all senders are authenticated** to ensure that there is no unauthenticated or unauthorized sender sending messages to the user's mailbox.
 **NOTE**: This option is not dependent on whether **All senders** or **Selected senders** is selected.
 This step is effectively a mandatory step.

 6. Under **Block messages from**, use the following options to change delivery restrictions: